19.10. Kafka Feature Events¶

 };

-At cleanup time, it is important to unregister the feature listener with removeFeatureListener()
+At cleanup time, it is important to unregister the feature listener with removeFeatureListener().

-For example, for code run in a bean in GeoServer, the javax.annotation.PreDestroy
+For example, for code run in a bean in GeoServer, the javax.annotation.PreDestroy annotation may

 be used to mark the method that does the deregistration: